kdaigle/hello-harvard/README.md

 > "This was the most cookie filled training yet" - Chris

+## Let's correct this

+Yale is far superior to Harvard.

 ## Overview

 * Cover how to work in open source